Protein kinase, AMP-activated, alpha 1

 5'-AMP-activated protein kinase catalytic subunit alpha-1 is an enzyme that in humans is encoded by the PRKAA1 gene.

 The protein encoded by this gene belongs to the serine/threonine protein kinase family.
 It is the catalytic subunit of the 5'-prime-AMP-activated protein kinase (AMPK).
 AMPK is a cellular energy sensor conserved in all eukaryotic cells.
 The kinase activity of AMPK is activated by the stimuli that increase the cellular AMP/ATP ratio.
 AMPK regulates the activities of a number of key metabolic enzymes through phosphorylation.
 It protects cells from stresses that cause ATP depletion by switching off ATP-consuming biosynthetic pathways.
 Alternatively spliced transcript variants encoding distinct isoforms have been observed.
+A recent study proposes a role in the metastatic cascade and phenotype determination of pancreatic cancer.

 Interactions

 Protein kinase, AMP-activated, alpha 1 has been shown to interact with TSC2.